cyperosophos/wlex/NOTES.md

 TODO: What about assigning value to a Mor for which the signature has been provided?
 Provide signature and definition in the same line.
+It would be nonsensical to change the behaviour of the function at a later point.

 dummy ambients are used for skipping type checking.